Zhong-Lab-UCSD/Genomic-Interactive-Visualization-Engine/gallery/Demo1-captureHiC_promoter_contacts/README.md

 # [Long-range promoter contacts with capture Hi-C](https://chic.givengine.org/)
-This genome browser presents 4 datasets of long-range genome interactions along with human genome assembly GRCh37 (hg19) for comparative studies.
+This genome browser demo presents 4 datasets of long-range genome interactions along with human genome assembly GRCh37 (hg19) for comparative studies.
 These datasets were generated from a ***Nature Genetics*** paper [Borbala Mifsud et al., *Nature Genetics* 47, 598-606 (2015)](http://www.nature.com/ng/journal/v47/n6/full/ng.3286.html).
 They used Capture Hi-C (CHi-C), an adapted genome conformation assay, to examine the long-range interactions of almost 22,000 promoters in 2 human blood cell types, GM12878 and CD34<sup>+</sup>.
 The promoter-promoter and promoter-other interactions were separated as different tracks in the genome browser.

 ![fig](./GIVE_demo1_chic.PNG)